 A successful optimization chain has to adapt to the image content, the overall page design, the requesting device, and the expectations of site users.
 But this involves necessarily a number of transformations, from compression to resizing, cropping, transcoding, or enhancement.
 The goal is optimizing user experience by delivering images in the format, dimensions, resolution, and compression level that maximizes visual quality and minimizes file size.

-Abraia brings new tools to simplify and automate image management.
-Content-based image transformation and optimization algorithms run in the cloud to deliver on-the-fly the best image adapted to the website and viewing device and browser.
+Abraia brings new tools to simplify and automate image and video optimization.
+Content-based image transformations and artificial intelligence technology run in the cloud to deliver the best user experience with images and videos adapted to the website and viewing device.

 Responsive web design is an approach to provide an optimal viewing experience to users, irrespective of the device, window size, orientation, or resolution used to view the website.
 A site designed responsively adapts its layout to the viewing environment, resizing and moving elements dynamically based on the properties of the displaying browser and device.